 They named their rapidly-growing “baby” Canvas.

 Now bearing a name, Canvas continued to be “a fine evening with music, wine and neighbors.”
-The subjects of these first Canvases were relatively tame: German Romanticism, French Impressionism, and a Short History of Rock and Roll Each program was an opportunity to invite different Dutch musicians and experts into the spotlight and experiment with different visual inclusions such as photography, graphic design and film.
+The subjects of these first Canvases were relatively tame: German Romanticism, French Impressionism, and a Short History of Rock and Roll.
+Each program was an opportunity to invite different Dutch musicians and experts into the spotlight and experiment with different visual inclusions such as photography, graphic design and film.

-Canvas started reaching out to the community
+Canvas started reaching out to the community.

+As their programs progressed in complexity and depth, Canvas wanted to make deeper connections not just in content, but with the world around them.
 Canvas expanded to commission new artwork and create international collaborations.
 They presented programs that included craftspeople and scientists, generated scholarships for young emerging musicians, and featured subjects that gave local non-profits a platform to share their work.

 The concert series that began as a music party was becoming an experience that impacted listeners across the United States.

 Canvas will continue to develop and share music stories until a) the world runs out of them, or b) their curiosity runs dry.
+Whichever comes first.